mjzapata/AWSBatchGenomicsStack/README.md

 Default output format []:text
 ```
 4.) run the following commands to deploy a computing environment and all associated AWS resources necessary for submitting AWS Batch computing jobs.
+**Note, this step currently creates a custom sized AMI which will use storage space and create charges to your AWS account.
+Delete this AMI and all associated volume snapshots when you are done.**  This is for developent purposes, in the future a publicly available AMI will be provided.
 ```
 git clone https://github.com/mjzapata/BLJBatchAWS.git
 cd BLJBatchAWS